OfirTheOne/mongo-ts/lib/mongo-ts/docs/field-decorators.md

 # Class members Decorators :

-decorators are used to collect data regard there associated members, with that data the member's schema definition is created and mapped to relevant property on the generated schema.
+Mongo-TS uses field decorators to collect data regard the decorated class members, with that data the member's schema definition is created and mapped to relevant property on the generated schema.

 ## Api Reference :

 `@Prop(definition?: Partial<PropertyDefinition>)`